Skip to content

 Basic Syntax

-In this chapter, we'll discuss the organization of files and namespaces, variable declarations, miscellaneous syntax conventions, and a few other general concepts.
+In this section, we'll delve into the fundamental aspects of Zephir's syntax, covering topics such as file and namespace organization, variable declarations, syntax conventions, and other essential concepts.

 Organizing Code in Files and Namespaces